Electone arrangement of the 1976 Cantopop hit, 狂潮.

 I’m well-familiar with the series, having watched (parts of) it on VCR in the 80s.
 For the moment though, I’d leave that aside and talk about the arrangement.

-Maybe my effects setting aren’t right, or maybe I’m too used to those bright orchestral combinations so frequently used.
+Maybe my effects setting aren’t right, or maybe I’m just too used to those bright orchestral combinations so frequently used.
 I’m beginning to think the Yamaha Electone Stagea simply isn’t suitable for such arrangements.
-Something else i.e. another sound, has to be mixed in.
+Something else i.e. a preset organ sound, just has to be mixed in.

 In Cantonese, the name of the song and series is pronounced as “Kong Chew.”
 This actually means raging tide.
 Wouldn’t that have been a better English title than insipid “Hotel?”